Luminous418/LumiROM/README.md

 #### 4. Kernel BPF Version Option:
 Set this option to True if your kernel BPF version is 5.4 (lower than 5.10).
-- Otherwise, set it to False.
+- Otherwise, set it to false.

+> All devices from my repo dont need this as BPF supports 5.10.

 #### 5. Output Filesystem:
 My tool can only build images in erofs because: